Prerequisite: Firearms License & knowledge of pistol handling

 First let’s talk about ignorance or lack of experience; What you don’t know is easily overcome by getting competent training or education.
 Congratulations, you are well on your way to that but even as experienced shooters or gun owners, we need to have an open mind as gear and firearms change.
 Firearms have changed a lot over the past 100 or so years and while there are universal standards, the application of them could vary from firearm to firearm.
 Like a double action pistol with a de-cock lever, vs. a striker fired gun with no external thumb safety.

 Complacency is different; it is when you know what to do, but allow yourself to let your guard down or make certain assumptions.
 If we allow ourselves to do this, we are setting ourselves up for catastrophe.
 When we weaken the integrity of a rule, or fail to acknowledge there are times that we can’t follow a particular rule due to a specific situation, we are reinforcing poor gun handling that could end in tragedy.
-Everytime you get away with bad habits, you reinforce that it is ok to break the rules, or you are telling yourself these rules are meant to be broken.
+Every time you get away with bad habits, you reinforce that it is okay to break the rules, or you are telling yourself these rules are meant to be broken.
 We feel a much better approach is to do away with absolute statements.
 Acknowledge that there may be a time that you will be pointing a gun at something that you are not willing to destroy.

 - The number one pistol handling skill you should develop as fast as possible is breaking the natural inclination to put your finger on the trigger.
 There is nothing more natural than when you pick up a firearm, to put your finger on the trigger.
 After all the trigger is curved for the index finger and that is the only way to truly use the weapon.
 We recommend you find another spot for your trigger finger.
 The seam between the slide and the frame is the preferred spot, or a detent/takedown is also a great choice.
 It should be a place where you get tactile feedback.
 Your finger will tell your brain that your finger is in the right place.
 This solves two potential problems: 1. your finger is out of the trigger guard area so it is easy for others to see the empty trigger guard.
 2. If you are startled or suddenly surprised by something or someone, it will be harder to inadvertently hit the trigger because of your bodies natural tendency to clamp down on whatever is in your hand because of grasp reflex.
 Over time the trigger will begin to become an unnatural place for your finger which will only go to the trigger upon presentation to the target.